flopezag/tutorials.secured-OrionLD/docs/index.md

 ### List all Users

-Obtaining a complete list of all users is a super-admin permission requiring the `X-Auth-token` - most users will only be permitted to return users within their own organization.
+Obtaining a complete list of all users is a super-admin permission requiring the `X-Auth-Token` - most users will only be permitted to return users within their own organization.
 Listing users can be done by making a GET request to the `/v1/users` endpoint